Financial Aid

 Each loan period restricts borrowing to the COA maximum.
 Even if a lender approves a larger loan amount, our Financial Aid Office can only certify up to the total COA.
 Personal debts such as credit cards, mortgages, car payments, legal fees, and family support cannot be included in the COA.

-It’s crucial to be aware of the contents of your credit report because our primary loan provider, Sallie Mae, will use the information from your TransUnion credit report to make their credit assessment.
-Your credit score is less important than the detailed account histories included in your complete report, as Sallie Mae will base their credit decision on these historical credit details.
+It's crucial to be aware of the contents of your credit report because loan providers will use the information from the report to make their credit assessments.
+Your credit score is less important than the detailed account histories included in your complete report, as lenders and loan providers will base their credit decision on these historical credit details.
 You have the right to receive a free copy of your report from each of the three credit reporting agencies once per year, and also whenever you are denied housing, insurance, employment, or credit due to information in your report.

 Federal loans are one of the most accessible and affordable ways for students to finance their education at PHSU.
 These loans are backed by the U.S. federal government and provide flexible options with competitive interest rates, manageable repayment plans, and loan forgiveness opportunities for qualifying individuals.